jcommaret/tgv/README.md

 ## Project

-TGV is a boilerplate for building websites with Vite.js, React, TypeScript, SCSS, deployed on GitHub Pages, it also features react-router navigation and json files for routes, navigation, content, assets.
-And a 404.html that redirects lost pages to the homepage using hashrouter.
+TGV is a boilerplate for building websites with Vite.js, React, TypeScript and SCSS, deployed on GitHub Pages.
+It uses a hexagonal architecture (ports and adapters) for a clear separation of concerns.
+It also includes react-router navigation, JSON files for routes, navigation, and content, as well as a 404.html page that redirects lost pages to the homepage using hashrouter.

+## Hexagonal Architecture

+This project is organized according to the principles of hexagonal architecture (also known as "ports and adapters"):

+- **Domain**: Contains the domain models and ports (interfaces)
+- **Application**: Contains services and use cases
+- **Infrastructure**: Contains adapters (primary and secondary) and configuration

+This architecture offers several advantages:
+- Clear separation of concerns
+- Independence of business domain from technical details
+- Improved testability
+- Flexibility and ease of maintenance

 ## Prerequisites

 - A good understanding of [GitHub Pages](https://docs.github.com/en/pages)
+- Basic knowledge of hexagonal architecture

 ## Features